cxy0714/cxy0714.github.io/notes/main.typ

 Using a base function of $cal(H)$ and truncating at $k$ terms, it should be answered well as a hypothesis testing problem, the signal noise ratio, sparsity and the constant $p/n$ will give the detection boundary, also the local minimax rate.

 Well, that's asymptotic theory, there still is the question for tiny $n$, say $n = 10$ or $20$.
 Can we give any answer for this?
 Can we know anything useful form so tiny sample size?
 This case may be called #link("https://en.wikipedia.org/wiki/Knightian_uncertainty")[Knightian uncertainty]?

+#quote(
-#quote("In economics, Knightian uncertainty is a lack of any quantifiable knowledge about some possible occurrence, as opposed to the presence of quantifiable risk (e.g., that in statistical noise or a parameter's confidence interval).
-The concept acknowledges some fundamental degree of ignorance, a limit to knowledge, and an essential unpredictability of future events.")
+  "In economics, Knightian uncertainty is a lack of any quantifiable knowledge about some possible occurrence, as opposed to the presence of quantifiable risk (e.g., that in statistical noise or a parameter's confidence interval).
+The concept acknowledges some fundamental degree of ignorance, a limit to knowledge, and an essential unpredictability of future events.", )

 = On the undistinguishable or identification of statistical models